Best Rock Albums 1990s

 Soundgarden

-Superunknown is where Soundgarden went from grunge heavyweights to something far bigger, stretching their sound into strange, expansive territory without losing an ounce of muscle.
-It thrives on contradiction, introspective and explosive in equal measure.
+Superunknown is where Soundgarden stretched their sound into strange, expansive territory without losing an ounce of muscle.
+It’s an album that thrives on contradiction—brutal yet beautiful, psychedelic but punishing, introspective and explosive in equal measure.

 Pearl Jam